kent-rasmussen/azt/ROADMAP.md

 - add progress of recording (on its own tab?)

 ## For Future Versions
+- consider adding actual groups by datapoint for non-default tone reports
+    - I.e., which data points are different
+- think through ease of use questions:
+    - How to make naming groups straightforward from the main interface?
+- implement XML2XLP.txt (to produce PDF without further user input)
 - add interpretation of glottal stop into sdistinctions.
 - fix zip problem on Windows: "OSError: [Errno 22] Invalid argument: 'log_-:.7z'"
 - extra space being added for None forms in Frame construction